 - a.
 Inherently Governmental Functions. - (1) The FAA cannot contract for inherently Governmental functions.
-Inherently Governmental functions are those activities so closely related to the public interest that only Federal employees can perform the functions.-These functions include activities that require either use of discretion in applying Government authority, or use of value judgments in making decisions for the Government.
-Governmental functions normally fall into two categories:- - (1a) the The act of governing, which requires discretionary use of Government authority; or - (2b) decisions Decisions affecting monetary transactions and entitlements.
-The FAA cannot contract for inherently Governmental functions. - b.
-(2) -The following functions are considered inherently Governmental (this list is not all inclusive): - (4a) Determining FAA program priorities and budget requests; - (2b) Conducting monetary transactions for entitlements; - (3c) Interpreting and executing laws that will bind FAA to take or not take some action by contract, policy, regulation, authorization, or order; - (4d) Determining FAA policy; - (5e) Exercising ultimate control over acquisition, use, or disposal of FAA's property, including collecting, controlling, or disbursing funds, and on what terms; - (6) Determining budget policy, guidance and strategy; - (7g) Directing and controlling Federal employees; - (8h) Selecting or non-selecting individuals for Federal employment (including interviewing for employment) - (i) Approving position descriptions and performance standards for Federal employees;
+Inherently Governmental functions are those activities so closely related to the public interest that only Federal employees can perform the functions.
+These functions include activities that require either use of discretion in applying Government authority, or use of value judgments in making decisions for the Government.
+Governmental functions normally fall into two categories: - (a) The act of governing, which requires discretionary use of Government authority; or - (b) Decisions affecting monetary transactions and entitlements. - (2) The following functions are considered inherently Governmental (this list is not all inclusive): - (a) Determining FAA program priorities and budget requests; - (b) Conducting monetary transactions or entitlements; - (c) Interpreting and executing laws that will bind FAA to take or not take some action by contract, policy, regulation, authorization, or order; - (d) Determining FAA policy; - (e) Exercising ultimate control over acquisition, use, or disposal of FAA's property, including collecting, controlling, or disbursing funds, and on what terms; - (f) Determining budget policy, guidance and strategy;

-- (9i) Determining and defining supplies or services to be acquired by FAA (the contractor may not identify its own work requirements, or write its own statement of work or task assignments); - (10k) Approving contractual documents, such as those documents defining requirements, incentive plans, and evaluation criteria; - (111) Awarding, administering, and terminating contracts (including functions delegated to a Contracting Officer's Technical Representative); - (12m) Determining whether contract costs are reasonable, allocable, and allowable; and - (13n) Drafting Congressional testimony, responses to Congressional correspondence, or agency responses to audit reports from the Inspector General, the General Accounting Accountability Office, or other Federal audit entity. - e.(o) Approving FAA responses to Freedom of Information Act (FOIA) requests (other than routine responses that do not require the exercise of judgment whether documents are released or withheld), and approving FAA responses to the administrative appeals of denials of FOIA requests; - (p) Approving FAA licensing actions and inspections; and - (a) Performing adjudicatory functions (other than those relating to arbitration or other methods of alternative dispute resolution). - (3) Effort under cContracts ontracts requiring advice, recommendations, reports, analyses, or other similar work is considered effort closely associated with performing inherently Governmental functions.
-Such closely associated effort could influence the authority, accountability, and responsibilities of Government FAA officials.--These contracts require active monitoring and administration to ensure contractors do not -perform inherently Governmental functions and Federal employees properly exercise their authority. - (4) Prior to issuing a screening information request (SIR) or contract for services, the CO must determine whether the services are inherently Governmental functions.
+- (g) Directing and controlling Federal employees; - (h) Selecting or non-selecting individuals for Federal employment (including interviewing for employment) - (i) Approving position descriptions and performance standards for Federal employees; - (j) Determining and defining supplies or services to be acquired by FAA (the contractor may not identify its own work requirements, or write its own statement of work or task assignments); - (k) Approving contractual documents, such as those documents defining requirements, incentive plans, and evaluation criteria; - (l) Awarding, administering, and terminating contracts (including functions delegated to a Contracting Officer's Representative); - (m) Determining whether contract costs are reasonable, allocable, and allowable; - (n) Drafting Congressional testimony, responses to Congressional correspondence, or agency responses to audit reports from the Inspector General, General Accountability Office, or other Federal audit entity; - (o) Approving FAA responses to Freedom of Information Act (FOIA) requests (other than routine responses that do not require the exercise of judgment whether documents are released or withheld), and approving FAA responses to the administrative appeals of denials of FOIA requests; - (p) Approving FAA licensing actions and inspections; and - (q) Performing adjudicatory functions (other than those relating to arbitration or other methods of alternative dispute resolution). - (3) Effort under contracts requiring advice, recommendations, reports, analyses, or other similar work is considered effort closely associated with performing inherently Governmental functions.
+Such closely associated effort could influence the authority, accountability, and responsibilities of FAA officials.
+These contracts require active monitoring and administration to ensure contractors do not perform inherently Governmental functions and Federal employees properly exercise their authority. - (4) Prior to issuing a screening information request (SIR) or contract for services, the CO must determine whether the services are inherently Governmental functions. - b. -Critical Functions.

-b.
-Critical Functions.